 'The Scholars Programme' helps students to develop the knowledge and skills they need to take advantage of opportunities, responsibilities and experiences in later life.
 It does this by providing a supra-curricular intervention, targeted at high prior attaining disadvantaged students, offering them the opportunity to work with a PhD researcher to produce an extended final assignment.
 Students taking part in The Scholars Programme receive information, advice and guidance at visits to the most competitive universities, meeting Gatsby Benchmark 7.
 This is part of our commitment to equip students with the knowledge and cultural capital they need for university study.
 The Scholars Programme is one element of our commitment to providing a rich and broad curriculum across the school.
-Following three successful years, 14 Y8 and Y9 students are taking part in 'The Brilliant Club's 'Scholars Programme' which is highly inclusive for most able disadvantaged students.
+Following four successful years, 14 Y8 and Y9 students are taking part in 'The Brilliant Club's 'Scholars Programme' which is highly inclusive for most able disadvantaged students.
 PP students are positively included throughout the application process to ensure that they access the same opportunities and removing barriers to learning.
 EEF Research shows that Small Group Tuition can add +4 months.
 Links to the Gatsby Benchmark -2 Learning from career and labour market information, Benchmark 5.
 Encounters with employers and employees, and Benchmark 7 - Encounters with Further and Higher Education.
-In House 'Scholars Programme' 14 Y8 and Y9 students took part in 'The Brilliant Club's 'Scholars Programme' during the last academic year, for most able disadvantaged students.
-They will continue this work this year by taking part in an STMCA version of this programme by accessing a trip to a University followed by weekly tutorials on a University style project following the tutorials, which will be assessed.
+In House 'Scholars Programme' 24 Y10 students who previously took part in 'The Brilliant Club's 'Scholars Programme' during Y8 or Y9, will continue this work this year by taking part in the 'Stoke Scholars' programme in conjunction with Higher Horizons, accessing a trip to a University followed by tutorials.
 PP students were positively included throughout the application process to ensure that they access the same opportunities and removing barriers to learning.
 EEF Research shows that Small Group Tuition can add +4 months.
 Links to the Gatsby Benchmark -2 Learning from career and labour market information, Benchmark 5.
 Encounters with employers and employees, and Benchmark 7 - Encounters with Further and Higher Education.
 Funded by staffing costs in school.
 CHALLENGE NUMBERS ADDRESSED: 1-6 Continued Professional Development Strengthen teaching and learning through high quality CPD, including an internal programme of Development Mondays and outside CPD providers.
 The TLDG focus on improving Quality First Teaching across the Academy and will have a focus on vulnerable and disadvantaged learners.
 PP Champions meet each half term for CPD and to further develop PP strategies to accelerate progress in classrooms in their departments.
 'The EEF Guide to the Pupil Premium' report states that quality first teaching for all is the best way to improve outcomes for disadvantaged students.
-Staffing costs & CPD budget Development Mondays Schedule, reviewed weekly at SLT meetings.
-CPD provision to be reviewed termly.
+Staffing costs & CPD budget Development Mondays Schedule NPQ competition Outstanding Leaders Programme impact CPD provision to be reviewed termly.
 There is a robust programme of CPD in place for all staff during Development Mondays.
 The number of teachers who are consistently secure in their practice rises to the aim of 100%, evidenced through MER quality assurance.
+CHALLENGE NUMBERS ADDRESSED: 1-6